voxelmorph/voxelmorph/README.md

 We encourage users to download and process their own data.
 See [a list of medical imaging datasets here](https://github.com/adalca/medical-datasets).
 Note that you likely do not need to perform all of the preprocessing steps, and indeed VoxelMorph has been used in other work with other data.

+# Creation of Deformable Templates

+Please use `train_img_template.py` for template construction.

+8/8/2019: We are currently working hard at adding more template creation features by merging the development branch with the official voxelmorph release.
+We expect more features uploaded by the end of the day.

 # Unified Segmentation

 We recently published a method on deep learning methods for unsupervised segmentation that makes use of voxelmorph infrastructure.
 See the [unified seg README for more information](unified_seg/README.md).